BruceChanJianLe/arch-pacman/README.md

 # Arch PACMAN

 This repositories has some basic command for Arch Linux package manager - pacman.
+And also the tool `paru` to install and manage additional packages from the AUR (Arch User Repository).

+## PACMAN

-## Update && Upgrade
+### Update && Upgrade

 ```bash
 sudo pacman -Syu
 ```

-## Install Package
+### Install Package

 ```bash
 sudo pacman -S bat
 ```

-## Uninstall Package
+### Uninstall Package

 ```bash
 # To remove a package and its dependencies which are not required by any other installed package: